anishdhandore/PythonGUI/README.md

-# A Python Workshop for Creating a GUI.
-Implementing this using the Rock, Paper, and Scissor's Game!
+# A Python Workshop for Google's Developers Student Club at CSUSM
+## Python GUI Development using Tkinter